-We also find heterogeneous impacts on earnings over time since attendance in for-profit schools and community colleges.
-For both for-profit schools and community colleges, the earnings increment increases at least through 15 quarters and often to the end of our estimation period of 25 quarters.
+We also find heterogeneous impacts on earnings over time since attendance.
+For both forprofit schools and community colleges, the earnings increment increases at least through 15 quarters and often to the end of our estimation period of 25 quarters.
 However, the pattern for community colleges shows a faster initial increase, with returns in quarters 3-10 generally exceeding those in for-profit schools.
 However, the growth in for-profit schools generally continues for longer, so the increment is as high or higher by 20 quarters.
-For students seeking associate's degrees, the increase in earnings at the end of our data is larger for attendance in for-profit schools than community colleges, whereas, for students seeking certificates, the relative returns are mixed.
+For students seeking associate's degrees, the increase in earnings at the end of our data is larger for attendance in forprofit schools than community colleges.
+For students seeking certificates, the relative returns are mixed.

 We document how differences in our methods account for the differences between our estimates and previous estimates in the literature.
-In particular, we find that when we estimate models similar to those used in previous studies (e.g., Cellini and Turner, 2019) using more restrictive models that pool data and constrain the patterns of effects over time, we replicate the findings of a larger return to community colleges.
+In particular, we find that when we estimate models similar to those used in previous studies (e.g., Cellini and Turner 2019) using more restrictive models that pool data and constrain the patterns of effects over time, we replicate the findings of a larger return to community colleges.
 We believe our more flexible models provide a more accurate characterization of the differences in the long-run impacts of attending the two school types.
-More generally, our results also demonstrate the importance of allowing treatment effects to vary over time when trying to characterize the effect of programs designed to increase human capital.
+More generally, our results also demonstrate the importance of allowing treatment effects to vary over time and across individuals when trying to characterize the effect of programs designed to increase human capital.